-- Why you should consider fixing your mortgage now
+• Why you might consider fixing your mortgage now

 The short answer: interest rates and remortgaging

 According to the Bank of England (BOE), the annual rate of inflation peaked at the end of 2022, driven mainly by energy and food price rises.
-It currently stands at 10.4%.
-When inflation is above the BOE's target rate of 2% then it will look to raise interest rates to try and bring inflation back under control.
-The Bank of England has been increasing interest rates since December 2021, with its most recent rise being in March 2023 when the base rate went up from 4% to 4.25%, the highest level since 2008.
-Nonetheless inflation is still high, making more interest rate rises possible.
+It has since fallen back to 1.7%, which is just below the BOE's target rate for inflation.
+When inflation is significantly above the BOE's target rate then it may look to raise interest rates to try and bring inflation back under control.
+The Bank of England started increasing interest rates back in December 2021, with the last rise being in August 2023 when the base rate went up from 5% to 5.25%, the highest level since 2008.

-If you have a fixed-rate mortgage then your mortgage repayments won't change as a result of interest-rate changes.
-During the initial introductory period, you are guaranteed to pay the same amount every month, which means you won't benefit from rate cuts but also won't be hit if interest rates begin to rise again.
+If you have a fixed-rate mortgage then your mortgage repayments won't change as a result of interest-rate changes by the Bank of England (BOE).
+During the initial introductory period, you are guaranteed to pay the same amount every month, which means you won't benefit from rate cuts but also won't be hit if interest rates rise.

-More importantly, if your fixed-rate deal is due to finish in the next six months it is possible to arrange a new mortgage deal that will start when your existing fixed deal comes to an end.
-That way you can lock in a cheap rate now, before mortgage rates rise in the coming months, and avoid paying an early repayment charge at the same time.
+But remember, if your fixed-rate deal is due to finish in the next six months it is possible to arrange a new mortgage deal that will start when your existing fixed deal comes to an end.
+That way you can lock in a new rate now, in case mortgage rates rise further in the coming months, and avoid paying an early repayment charge at the same time.
+But even if mortgage rates continue to fall before your new deal starts it is possible to change the new deal, although you may incur some costs to do so.

 For more information on fixed-rate mortgages, check out our article "What is a fixed-rate mortgage?
 Everything you need to know".

 Historically the norm for the base rate has been around the 5% mark.
 For the latest view on when interest rates might rise or fall, read the latest interest rate predictions.
-The article is continually updated and reveals when the market predicts interest rates will rise and how high they will go.
+The article is continually updated and reveals when the market predicts interest rates will rise, how high they will go and when they will come back down.

 Get a free mortgage review now